Bounga/bounga.org/_drafts/2011-09-12-creating-a-static-web-site.markdown

 - a `content` directory with an HTML index file and a default stylesheet
 - a default layout in `layouts` directory

-First thing to do is to try to compile this skeleton to understand what is happening under the hood:
+First thing to do is to compile this skeleton to understand what is happening under the hood:

 {% highlight console %}
 nanoc compile
 {% endhighlight %}

 It should create a new directory named `output` containing the static version of the website.
-You can browse thow it using the bundle web server:
+We can browse it using the bundle web server:

 {% highlight console %}
 nanoc view
 {% endhighlight %}

+This starts a Ruby webserver at [http://localhost:3000](http://localhost:3000).

-You can now browse [http://localhost:3000](http://localhost:3000).
-This default page was generated using files in `content` directory.
+The default page was generated using files in `content` directory.
 It's an introduction to Nanoc.

-You can now hack your site adding HTML, Javascript, CSS and images files.
+We're ready to create our site adding HTML, Javascript, CSS and images files.

 I decided to use HAML for layout and content files, SCSS for stylesheets and CoffeeScript for javascripts.

 Here is my tweaked nanoc config: